An assortment of vital survival items including a flashlight, water, medication, and other essentials, key for bartering during crisis situations.

 ✔️ Availability of Replacements

-In a post-disaster economy, some items will be difficult or impossible to replace, making them more valuable in barter situation.
+In a post-disaster economy, some items will be difficult or impossible to replace, making them more valuable in barter situations.
 Goods like prescription medicines, specific types of batteries, and fuels will become obsolete, and obtaining them will become increasingly difficult.
 Consequently, their value will rise in barter trade as they become more challenging to find.

 ✔️ Resistance to Environmental Conditions